Lighthouse and PageSpeed Optimization as One of the Ranking Factors

 One More Important Thing

 When it comes to the lazy load, you will probably say, “I connect the lazy load and see the scores increase dramatically.
 Then why does it not affect the loading speed and scores in Page Speed?”
 Well, you solve certain problems on the site only indirectly.
-On the example of these two links Index1 and Index2 (with images of 20MB+), you see the site gets its 100 points regardless of the lazy load.
 This is due to the fact that the image that is in the field of view (on the first screen) requires a big load on the processor and it slows down the rendering.

 How Google Actually Measures Speed